hackinghat/exchange-simulator-java/README.md

 After spending a few years working on a systematic trading engine I wanted to dig deeper into the behaviour of limit order books of lit markets.
 The behaviour we were trying to profit from seemed largely random to me.
 Trying to read meaning into random behaviour is a form of madness.
 So what if I simulated the behaviour of a real exchange using purely random inputs?

-If this produced outputs and behaviours that looked like real markets that might go some way to demonstrating that the random behaviour **on its own** produces meaningful price movements that systematic traders can capture the spread on.
+If this produced outputs and behaviours that looked like real markets that might go some way to demonstrating that the random behaviour **on its own** produces meaningful price movements that systematic traders can capture the spread of.

 The intention, once written was to see if there is a way to derive a real trading strategy from this.
-I suspect there is but I leave that as an exercise for the reader :smiley:.
+I suspect there is but it would need to take into account lots of other factors to avoid losing a lot of money.
+I leave that as an exercise for the reader :smiley:.

 ## Getting Started

 ### Building the application

-If you would like to try this for yourself you'll need to hava a Maven installed.
+If you would like to try the simulator for yourself you'll need to hava a Maven installed.
 And then run the following command in the checkout path.
 That will compile the application into a single jar with all the dependencies, suitable for running inside a container.